Santho07/jira.plugin.zsh/README.md

 CLI support for JIRA & Git interaction

-**Note**: This plugin based on [the official Oh-My-ZSH Jira plugin](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/jira) mantained by [tresni](https://github.com/tresni).
+**Note**: This plugin based on [the official Oh-My-ZSH Jira plugin](https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/jira) maintained by [tresni](https://github.com/tresni).
 But it can recognize an issue code in a current Git branch name.
 See [below](#git-branch-recognition) for more information.

 ##  Description  ##